quodlibet/quodlibet/docs/guide/commands/exfalso.rst

 ``<tracknumber>. <title~version>``

-You can use a '|' to only text when a tag is present:
+You can use a '|' to only insert text when a tag is present:

 ``<tracknumber|<tracknumber>. ><title~version>``